coleifer/peewee/docs/peewee/playhouse.rst

     :param str database: Name of database to connect to.
     :param bool server_side_cursors: Whether ``SELECT`` queries should utilize server-side cursors.
+    :param bool register_hstore: Register the HStore extension with the connection.

     If using ``server_side_cursors``, also be sure to wrap your queries with :py:func:`ServerSide`.

+    If you do not wish to use the HStore extension, you can specify ``register_hstore=False``.

 .. py:function:: ServerSide(select_query)